bartlettroscoe/bssw.io/Articles/Blog/DefiningPoliciesToTurnATeamAndProjectAround.md

 ### EMPIRE's Story

-Prior to the summer of 2017, the EMPIRE team&mdash;working on a next-generation electrostatic/electromagnetic/fluid dynamic code under the Advanced Technology Development and Mitigation program under the DOE Exascale Computing Project&mdash;was a bit of an unorganized mess.
-Confusion arose as to who was actually on the team, what people were working on, what needed to be done, and how one went about getting started.
+Prior to the summer of 2017, the EMPIRE team&mdash;working on a next-generation electrostatic/electromagnetic/fluid dynamic code under the Advanced Technology Development and Mitigation program under the DOE Exascale Computing Project&mdash;was using some processes that could be improved.
+Confusion arose as to team composition, what people were working on, what needed to be done, and how one went about getting started.
 There were a few separate repositories, largely developed by one lone coder each, with no integration.
 Pushes happened directly to "master."
 Testing, documentation, and code review were minimal.
-In short, it was the wild west.
+In short, there were some potential areas for improvment.

-At the time, a few team members realized that if we were to hit the various milestones that loomed ominously ahead of us, we needed to rethink how we did things.
-We wound up getting everyone in one room together (which was the first time I realized I was even part of this team) and made a few key decisions for moving forward.
+At the time, a few team members realized that if we were to hit the various milestones that loomed ominously ahead of us, we needed to rethink how we did a few things.
+We wound up getting everyone in one room together and made a few key decisions for moving forward.

 First and foremost, we decided to use [GitLab] (https://gitlab.com) for everything we could; and with that as our starting point, we needed some sort of
 * issue tracking;